zim-desktop-wiki/zim-desktop-wiki/data/manual/Help/Importing_external_files.txt

 Without the heading line, ".txt" files are regarded as text file attachments.

-===== Moving pages into an existing notebook =====
+==== Moving pages into an existing notebook ====
-If you have just a few pages then use the import function, see the menu item //Files// -> //Import page...//
+If you have files that conform with the page file format as description above, you can import them as follows

+* Close  Zim
-If you have a larger number of pages that conform with the page description above, then close  Zim, move these pages either into an existing subfolder to the other pages of the existing Zim Notebook folder or create a new subfolder inside the Zim Notebook folder.
-Reopen the Notebook and the pages and the new subfolder should appear.
-Rebuilding the index may take quite some time if you have added many pages.
+* Move these files to the desired location in the notebook folder
+* Reopen the notebook in Zim and the new pages should appear in the index

+Note that rebuilding the index may take quite some time if you have added many pages.
-It may be advisable to click Tools / Re-build Index
+If indexing does not trigger automatically you can use the //Tools// -> //Re-build Index// menu item.

 ===== Creating a new Notebook =====